National-institute-Morocco-NIIAT/https-moucharaka-mouwatina.ma-/docs/en/customization/introduction.md

 # Customization

-You can modify your own Consul Democracy to have your custom visual style, but first you'll have to [create your own fork from](../getting_started/create.md).
+You can modify your own Moucharaka Mouwatina to have your custom visual style, but first you'll have to [create your own fork from](../getting_started/create.md).

-We've created an specific structure where you can overwrite and customize the application in a way that will let you keep updating it from Consul Democracy's main repository, without having conflicts on code merging or risking loosing your customization changes.
-We try to make Consul Democracy as vanilla as possible to help other developers onboard the codebase.
+We've created an specific structure where you can overwrite and customize the application in a way that will let you keep updating it from Moucharaka Mouwatina's main repository, without having conflicts on code merging or risking loosing your customization changes.
+We try to make Moucharaka Mouwatina as vanilla as possible to help other developers onboard the codebase.

 ## Special Folders and Files

-In order to customize your Consul Democracy fork, you'll make use of some `custom` folders on the following paths:
+In order to customize your Moucharaka Mouwatina fork, you'll make use of some `custom` folders on the following paths:

-* `config/locales/custom/`
+- `config/locales/custom/`
-* `app/assets/images/custom/`
+- `app/assets/images/custom/`
-* `app/views/custom/`
+- `app/views/custom/`
-* `app/controllers/custom/`
+- `app/controllers/custom/`
-* `app/models/custom/`
+- `app/models/custom/`

 Also these are the files where you can apply some customization:

-* `app/assets/stylesheets/custom.css`
+- `app/assets/stylesheets/custom.css`
-* `app/assets/stylesheets/_custom_settings.css`
+- `app/assets/stylesheets/_custom_settings.css`
-* `app/assets/javascripts/custom.js`
+- `app/assets/javascripts/custom.js`
-* `Gemfile_custom`
+- `Gemfile_custom`
-* `config/application.custom.rb`
+- `config/application.custom.rb`

 ## Remote translations on demand by the user